alisonsantosofc/alisonsantosofc/README.md

 <br>

 <h1> Alison Santos </h1>

- Studying Systems Analysis and Development at <a href="https://portal.uniasselvi.com.br/">UNIASSELVI</a>
+<p>Student of Systems Analysis and Development at <a href="https://portal.uniasselvi.com.br/">UNIASSELVI</a> and studying web and mobile development technologies.</p>

+<p>With programming it is even possible to change our way of life and the way we think about everything, I believe that with persistence and determination it is possible to achieve great results.</p>

 <h1 align="center">📲️ Contacts</h1>